Ken Kearney

 Kenneth Howard "Killer" Kearney (3 May 1924 – 18 August 2006) was an Australian rugby footballer – a dual-code international player – and a rugby league coach.
 He represented the Wallabies in seven Tests, and the Kangaroos in thirty-one Test matches and World Cup games.
 He captained Australia in nine rugby league Test matches in 1956 and 1957.
 He was a and captain-coach with the St. George Dragons in the first half of their eleven-year consecutive premiership winning run from 1956 to 1966.
 He is considered one of Australia's finest footballers of the 20th century.

 Biography

 Kearney was born in Penrith, New South Wales.
 He joined Parramatta's 1st grade rugby union side from school before serving in the Royal Australian Air Force in World War II and represented Combined Services in rugby union.

 Rugby union career

-After discharge from the Air Force he resumed playing rugby union in Australia and débuted for the Wallabies against the All Blacks playing two Tests in June 1947 then went on the 1947–48 Australian rugby union tour of Europe and North America, playing against each of the five European rugby union nations.
+After discharge from the Air Force he resumed playing rugby union in Australia and débuted for the Wallabies against the All Blacks playing two Tests in June 1947 then went on the 1947–48 Australia rugby union tour of Britain, Ireland, France and North America, playing against each of the five European rugby union nations.